netinfluence/NetinfluenceUploadBundle/README.md

 Features:

- - [ ] a nice AJAX-powered async upload
+ - [x] a nice AJAX-powered async upload powered by [DropzoneJS](http://www.dropzonejs.com/)
- - [ ] **totally integrated with Symfony2 forms** and transparent to use!
+ - [x] **totally integrated with Symfony2 forms** and transparent to use!
  - [x] of course files are properly validated
  - [ ] multiple files upload too
  - [ ] files are uploaded to any storage of your choice (local filesystem, Amazon...) using [Gaufrette](https://github.com/KnpLabs/KnpGaufretteBundle)
- - [ ] files are stored in a sandbox first and are moved only when the form is finally valid
+ - [x] files are stored in a sandbox first and are moved only when the form is finally valid
  - [ ] when coming back to the form, files can be removed
  - [ ] thumbnails when needed are generated using [LiipImagineBundle](https://github.com/liip/LiipImagineBundle)
  - [ ] very easily overridable and customizable.
 You can even not use AJAX or handle upload files by yourself.